nazyuksek/instagram-clone/README.md

 This project is an instagram-resembling mobile application implemented using React Native with TypeScript.

-# How to start the project
+# How to run the project

 ```yarn```